Market-Youth-Musicians/Homepage/content/blog/a_about.md

 ---
 title: "About Us"
 date: 2019-05-14T14:46:10+06:00
-description: "This is meta description"
+description: "Our biography and missio"
 type: "featured"
 image: "images/featured-post/post-1.jpg"
 link: "/about/"